lumi-openlcoud/opencloud-docs/en/docs/guideline/product-discription.md

-## **Sensor products**
+## **Sensor**

-Sensor products achieve automatic detection and control mainly through sensing temperature, humidity, photosensitivity and displacement etc. and are mainly used for home automation triggering.
+Sensors achieve automatic detection and control mainly through sensing temperature, humidity, photosensitivity and displacement etc. and are mainly used for home automation triggering.

 ### **Door and Window Sensor**